EddOliver/BBM-Bridge-Baby-Monitor/README.md

 <img src="https://i.ibb.co/cyTPBrJ/Results.png">

 5.5.
-Once all the data samples have been made, the system will take the stored data and load them into the machine learning model so that it learns each iteration and becomes a more precise continuous learning model.
+Once all the data samples have been made, the system will take the stored data and load it into the machine learning model so that it learns each iteration and becomes a more precise continuous learning model.

 <img src="https://i.ibb.co/Q9nnM3N/results1.png">

 ## Create your Dashboard:

-6. Para finalizar debemos realizar un dashboard con Watson IoT Cloud para visualizar los datos en tiempo real.

-- En el codigo principal estamos posteando en Watson IoT, el como crear la credenciales ya esta en otro de nuestros repositorios.
+6. Finally, we have to get some IoT capabilities, we will create a Watson IoT Dashboard to visualize the data remotely.

+- You can see in the main code that we are already posting on Watson IoT, to create credentials and setup we can refer you to another one of our projects:  https://github.com/EddOliver/AggroFox

-- How Create a Cloudant instance (Change the credential in the "Bridges" code for your credentials).
+- To Create a Cloudant instance (Change the credential in the "Bridges" code for your credentials):

 https://console.bluemix.net/docs/services/Cloudant/tutorials/create_service.html#creating-an-ibm-cloudant-instance-on-ibm-cloud

-- Your API for pushetta is in this link (You need to create an account first, its free :3).
+- Your API for pushetta is in this link (You need to create an account first, its free).

 http://www.pushetta.com/my/dashboard/

-- How Create a Watson IoT application.
+- To create a Watson IoT application you can follow this one:

 https://github.com/altaga/The-Ultimate-IBM-Watson-IoT-Platform-Guide

-- Para este caso vamos a ir a la esquina superior a la seccion de "Boards".
+- But for this case we will go to the upper section to the "Boards" section.

 <img src="https://i.ibb.co/hmBx1pK/1png.png">

-- Una vez en esta seccion creamos una nueva board.
+- Once here, we create a new board..

 <img src="https://i.ibb.co/ZY5DYdY/2.png">

-- A la board le ponemos cualquier nombre.
+- Name it as you wish.

 <img src="https://i.ibb.co/JjT202v/3.png">

-- En la esquina superior derecha creamos dos nuevas cards (Una "Line chart" y una "Value").
+- On the upper left corner we create another two cards (One line chart and one with a "Value"), you can always experiment with more.

 <img src="https://i.ibb.co/n8Pjmwk/4.png">

-- Para cada card debemos seleccionar el dispositivo.
+- We have to select the device for every card.

 <img src="https://i.ibb.co/wRT5w2v/5.png">

-- Para la Line chart usaremos la siguiente configuracion de events and properties, esta grafica va a mostrar los valores de riesgo en XYZ en tiempo real.
+- For the line chart we will use the following setup of events and properties, this graph will show the risk values en XYZ in real time.

 <img src="https://i.ibb.co/NC6ktjx/6.png" width="400"><img src="https://i.ibb.co/qpsvRGG/7.png" width="400">

-- Por ultimo en la card de "Value" usaremos la siguiente configuracion.
+- Lastly, in the "Value" card, we will use the following setup:

 <img src="https://i.ibb.co/XLsrZj1/8.png">

-- Una vez hemos terminado esta configuracion ya tendremos nuestro dashboard.

-///////////////////////TRADUCIR/////////////////
+- Now you have a quick and easy IoT dashboard.

 ## Tests:

-7. Since the project was made, it was time to test it on a platform where we could recreate an oscillatory movement that the sensors could capture.
+7. For the project to be tested before going to the place where it would be implemented, we made a platform where we could recreate an oscillatory movement that the sensors could capture.

 7.1.
 Test platform with Arduino.

-A platform with an arduino system and a shield of motors was realized, which served to recreate a harmonic abdnormal movement with the motors and in addition to make it portable it was decided to use a Power Bank.
+A platform with an arduino system and a shield of motors was built for this purpose, which served to recreate a harmonic abnormal movement with the motors.
+To make it portable, we decided to use a Power Bank.

 <img src="https://i.ibb.co/L8R6m8N/Platform.jpg">

-- Once the platform works, we put the sensor on the platform so that we could get an abnormal answer.
+- Once the platform was working, we allocated the sensor on the platform so that we could get an abnormal response.

 Video: Click on the image

 [![BBM Test Platform](https://cdn.iconscout.com/icon/premium/png-256-thumb/bridge-199-673478.png)](https://youtu.be/KuoN3N4PJSM)

-- The results showed how the notification of the bridge when maintenance is required was sent correctly when the sensor measures an excessive amplitude over an X frequency.
+- The results showed how the notification was sent correctly when it was required as the sensor measured an excessive amplitude over an X frequency.

 7.2.
 Actual test on pedestrian bridge.

-- For the final test it was decided to take the system to a pedestrian bridge in our university, we monitoring every so often to verify that the system works correctly.
+- For the final test we decided to take the system to a pedestrian bridge in our university, we monitored every so often to verify that the system worked correctly.

 Video: Click on the image: